vangberg/librevox/README.md

       run OtherListener, :port => "8080"
     end

+## Closing connection

+After a session has finished, e.g. because the calling part hangs up, an outbound socket still has its connection to FreeSWITCH open, so we can get post- session events.
+Therefore it is important that you close the connection manually when you are done.
+Otherwise you will have 'hanging' sessions, cloggering up your system.
+This can safely be done with `close_connection_after_writing`, which will wait for all outgoing data to be send before closing the connection.
+It is aliased as `done` for convenience.

+Unless you are doing something specific, closing the connection on CHANNEL_HANGUP is most likely sufficient:

+    class MyListener < Librevox::Listener::Outbound
+      event :channel_hangup do
+        done
+      end
+    end

+When you are doing a `bridge` the channel isn't hung up and the above will not work.
+You have to call `done` after the `bridge` application, as the bridge will not happen until the connection has been closed.

+    class BridgeIt < Librevox::Listener::Outbound
+      def session_initiated
+        bridge 'sofia/user/miles'
+        done
+      end
+    end

 ## Using `Librevox::CommandSocket`

 Librevox also ships with a CommandSocket class, which allows you to connect